-The eyelash palm pit viper is named for the bristly scales above its eyes.
-It looks like it has a "hood" or eyelashes over its eyes.
+The eyelash palm pitviper is named for the bristly scales above its eyes.
+It looks like it has a hood or eyelashes over its eyes.
 It can be easily recognized by its color and triangular head.
-Individuals are found in different colors such as yellow, green, and pinkish.
-This great variety usually depends on the geographic origin of snake.
-It is one of the smallest poisonous snakes in Central America, measuring only up to 2.5 feet (76 cm) and averaging about 22 to 32 inches (56 to 81 cm).
+They may be yellow, green or pinkish depending on where they come from.

 Vipers use their sense of smell to find mates.
-The males go through an amazing ritual called "the dance of the adders" when they are competing for the same female.
+The males go through an amazing courtship ritual called the dance of the "adders" when they are competing for the same female.
 They face each other with the head and the forepart of the body held erect, while trying to push the other to the ground.
 This can go on for hours.
 There is no biting from either contestant.

 Eyelash vipers are ovoviviparous.
-The female snake retains the fertilized eggs inside her body where each developing baby snake is contained within a fibrous membrane “shell” and nourished by its yolk.
-When the baby snakes are fully developed, they either hatch out of the egg membrane inside the oviduct and are then “born” or they hatch just after the membranous eggs are “laid” by the mother.
+The female snake retains the fertilized eggs inside her body where each developing baby snake is contained within a fibrous membrane "shell" and nourished by its yolk.
+When the baby snakes are fully developed, they either hatch out of the egg membrane inside the oviduct or they hatch just after the membranous eggs are laid by the mother.
 Typically, a clutch of eyelash vipers is six to 12 young, although more than 25 have been reported.
-Neonates are about six to seven inches (15 to 18 centimeters) long.
+Newborns are about 6 to 7 inches (15 to 18 centimeters) long.

-They were deleted from CITES Appendix III on December 12, 2002, and are no longer listed as threatened.
-They are preyed on by large mammals, humans, hedgehogs, foxes, badgers, other snakes, and fish.
-They are also preyed upon by large raptors such as the laughing falcon.
+They are threatened by large mammals, humans, disturbance of natural habitat, hedgehogs, foxes, badgers, other snakes and fish.
+They are also preyed upon by large raptors like the laughing falcon.